-Host a career development PROMOTION OF FRIENDSHII Hold a "brotherhood speed dating" program with alumni or university administrators Sponsor a health and wellness program Have a show and tell - Have each member bring a personal hobby or passion to share with the group Hold an associate member retreat with both brotherhood and personal development and leadership activities Do a leadership inventory activity with a campus administrator Host an etiquette dinner Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member Do a "how do you want to be remembered?" activity - Each associate member writes his own eulogy. activity to get to know one another Host a cookout with the chapter Hold a social event with another student organization Host a recruitment event Visit a ropes course Host a sports tournament with the chapter - Teams should include a m of associate members and initiated members Attend a sporting event on campus a a class Have a candle pass Give out doughnuts/coffee on camp Learn about the history of DU by visiting the college or university archives and looking through their files on Delta Upsilon and fraternity sorority life.
-Develop a presentation the chapter on something noteworth DIFFUSION OF LIBERAL CULTURE that you learn.
-ADVANCEMENT OF JUSTICE Host an event with a cultural group on campus Attend a speaker or a campus event about another culture Visit a museum and discuss Hold a movie night with a group discussion Share an artifact - Have each member Conduct a community service event Attend an event about social justice on campus Host an event with the LGBT Cent Women's Center, Multicultural Cent or another office related to underrepresented populations Participate in a political event Assist with a voter registration drive Host a debate on a current issue Host a philanthropy event for the
+Host a career development program with alumni or university • Hold a "brotherhood speed dating" administrators Sponsor a health and wellness program Have a show and tell - Have each member bring a personal hobby or passion to share with the group Hold an associate member retreat with both brotherhood and personal development and leadership activities Do a leadership inventory activity with a campus administrator Host an etiquette dinner Host a faculty and staff appreciation dinner or reception - Each associate member invites a faculty or staff member Do a "how do you want to be remembered?" activity - Each associate member writes his own eulogy.
+Host a cookout with the chapter Hold a social event with another student organization Host a recruitment event Visit a ropes course Host a sports tournament with the chapter - Teams should include a m of associate members and initiated members Attend a sporting event on campus a class Have a candle pass Give out doughnuts/coffee on camp Learn about the history of DU by visiting the college or university archives and looking through their files on Delta Upsilon and fraternity sorority life.
+Develop a presentation the chapter on something notewort DIFFUSION OF LIBERAL CULTURE that you learn.
+ADVANCEMENT OF JUSTIC

-GreekLifeEduTM INSTRUCTIONS
+CommunityEdu INSTRUCTIONS

-GreekLifeEdu is another great educational resource provided to you through your membership in Delta Upsilon.
+CommunityEdu is another great educational resource provided to you through your membership in Delta Upsilon.
 This web-based educational program uses a variety of modules to educate the participants on many facets of the fraternal experience.
 From hazing to sexual assault to alcohol misuse, the course topics are pertinent not only to you as a member, but also to your guests.
 The course uses videos and quizzes to teach about avoiding high-risk behaviors and intervening when such behaviors are witnessed.